crd2333/AI-Repo-Notes/README.md

-# AI-Repo-Notes
+# CS-Repo-Notes
-Some notes of AI Repositories, mainly in the form of code annotations (some in 中文 and some in English, based on my mood), arranged by git submodules.
+Some notes of CS Repositories, mainly in the form of code annotations (some in 中文 and some in English, based on my mood), arranged by git submodules.

 ## Add Repos
 - public repos: add by http url